verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 ### Script inclusion

-To load the lazy images as they enter the viewport, you need a lazy load script such as [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) which is a lightweight (2.5 kb gzipped), blazing-fast, configurable, SEO-friendly script that I've been maintaining and improving since 2014.
+To load the lazy images as they enter the viewport, you need a lazy load script such as [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) which is a lightweight (2.5 kb gzipped), blazing-fast, configurable, SEO-friendly script that I created and I've been constantly improving since 2014.

 Here is the simplest way to include it in your page.